 Conclusion

-Our decision model guides prioritization of surgical care in times of scarcity (due to COVID-19) in surgical capacity from a utilitarian perspective.
-The expected health loss due to delay could be reliably quantified.
-This observation can help to minimize health losses when trying to overcome delay in semi-elective surgical procedures.
+Our decision model guides prioritization of surgical care from a utilitarian perspective in times of scarcity (due to COVID-19).
+The expected health loss due to delay of surgery could reliably be quantified.
+This observation can help to minimize health losses when trying to overcome the delay in semi-elective surgical procedures.
 Placing this tool in the context of different ethical perspectives and combining it with capacity management tools is key to achieve large-scale implementation.

 Background